Cat Behavior Problems?

 Who Is The Cat Coach?

 Marilyn Krieger, Certified Cat Behavior Consultant known as The Cat Coach, is an internationally recognized and veterinarian-referred cat behavior specialist.
 Marilyn helps resolve cat behavior issues using a combination of positive methods, including behavior modification, training, management and education.
 One of her goals is to educate people about cats and cat behavior in order to prevent cats from being surrendered to shelters and euthanized because of resolvable behavior challenges.

 Marilyn is a member of the International Association of Animal Behavior Consultants (IAABC), former member of the board of directors and former co-chair of the Cat Division.

 Her book Cat Fancy’s Naughty No More: Change Unwanted Behaviors Through Positive Reinforcement was released in January 2011.
 The book focuses on changing troublesome cat behavior through a combination of clicker training, management, education and other positive reinforcement methods.
-Marilyn is also a regular behavior columnist for CAT FANCY magazine.
+For many years, Marilyn wrote the behavior columns for Cat Fancy magazine and Catster.